Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Introduction

 \section{Introduction}

 Writing is a fundamental means of structuring thoughts and conveying knowledge and personal opinions \cite{collins1980framework}.
-This process requires systematic planning and reviewing in detail. \citet{hayes1980identifying} describes writing as a complex problem-solving process and explores how planning and execution interact in writing.
+This process requires systematic planning and detailed review. \citet{hayes1980identifying} describes writing as a complex problem-solving process and explores how planning and execution interact in writing.
 That is, writing involves more than merely generating text; it encompasses developing a proper understanding of the topic, gathering relevant subject matter, and implementing thorough structuring.

-Recent advancements in Large Language Models (LLMs) have significantly impacted the writing workflow, enhancing both its efficiency and productivity.
-One significant area of exploration is the collaborative use of LLMs in writing processes \cite{10.1145/3491102.3502030, mysore2023pearl}, which typically involves the establishment of a writing plan and iterative improvement of interim outputs through revision \citet{schick2023peer, yang-etal-2022-re3}, as illustrated in Figure~\ref{fig:overview-of-wp} (b).
-Here, the focus is on leveraging the remarkable generative capabilities of LLMs to gain advantages in terms of fluency, consistency, and grammatical accuracy.
-Productivity tools like \href{https://www.notion.so/product}{Notion AI}, \href{https://www.jasper.ai/}{Jasper}, \href{https://writesonic.com/}{Writesonic}, \href{https://www.sudowrite.com/}{sudoWrite}, and \href{https://cohesive.so/}{Cohesive} are practical examples of leveraging LLMs to support users in creating content more efficiently.
-However, generating high-quality content that accurately aligns with specific user intentions and requirements still holds room for improvement \cite{wang2024weaver}.
+Recent advancements in Large Language Models (LLMs) have advanced the writing workflow, enhancing both its efficiency and productivity.
+One significant area of exploration is the collaborative use of LLMs in writing processes \cite{10.1145/3491102.3502030, mysore2023pearl}, as demonstrated by tools like Notion AI, Jasper, and Cohesive.
+The typical approach to incorporating LLMs involves the establishment of a writing plan and iterative improvement of interim outputs through revision \citet{schick2023peer, yang-etal-2022-re3}, as illustrated in Figure~\ref{fig:overview-of-wp} (b) with a focus on utilizing the generative capabilities of LLMs to improve fluency, consistency, and grammatical accuracy.
+While these tools support users in creating content more efficiently, there remains room for improvement in maintaining consistent quality that accurately aligns with specific user intentions in production environments \cite{wang2024weaver}.